kalimawiki/blog-writing/content/posts/how-vietnam-is-positioning-itself-as-a-hub-for-pharmaceutical-manufacturing-in-southeast-asia-2025-11-02.md

 ### Prime Geographic Location and Regional Connectivity

 Vietnam’s unique geographic location plays a pivotal role in its pharmaceutical manufacturing ambitions.
-Located in the heart of Southeast Asia, it serves as a natural gateway for trade and distribution across the ASEAN region — a market of more than 650 million people projected to see pharmaceutical spending reach $44 billion by 2024 according to Frost & Sullivan.
+Located in the heart of Southeast Asia, it serves as a natural gateway for trade and distribution across the ASEAN region.
+The ASEAN market represents a large and growing opportunity for pharmaceutical demand; several market reports forecast strong regional growth.

 Vietnam borders China, the world's largest producer of APIs and pharmaceuticals, providing direct access to a rich supplier network.
 Additionally, its proximity to other pharmaceutical manufacturing powerhouses like India and Singapore allows supply chain diversification and efficient market access.